-The World Bank (WB) as a trusted partner aims to provide financing through a multiphase program approach to the Government of Montenegro (MNE)1 for the implementation of the Montenegrin part of the first phase of the Sava and Drina river corridors integrated development program (hereinafter referred to as: The Project).
-The Development Objective of the Sava Drina River Corridors Integrated Development Project (Phase 1 of the Program) is to improve flood protection, and transboundary water resources management in selected catchment areas of the Sava and Drina river corridors and aims to promote regional economic integration and EU accession within a challenging political environment.
+The World Bank (WB) as a trusted partner aims to provide financing through a multiphase program approach to the Government of Montenegro (MNE)1 for the implementation of the Montenegrin part of the first phase of the Sava and Drina rivers corridors integrated development program (hereinafter referred to as: The Project).
+The Development Objective of the Sava and Drina Rivers Corridors Integrated Development Project (Phase 1 of the Program) is to improve flood protection, and enable transboundary water cooperation in the Sava and Drina Rivers Corridors.

-The project is designed as an Investment Project Financing (IPF) and as such needs to comply with the World Bank's Environmental and Social Framework (2016) (ESF) comprising, inter alia, the Environmental and Social Standards (ESS).
+The project is designed as an Investment Project Financing (IPF) and as such needs to comply with the World Bank's Environmental and Social Framework (2016) (ESF) comprising, inter alia, the Environmental and Social Standards (ESS)2.